-Once you have added all the switches, the mapping will be automatically performed and the status of the mapping is displayed.
+Once you have added all the switches, the mapping will be automatically performed by the network port scanner and the status of the mapping is displayed.
 Click the Switch Name / IP Address link from the Switches View or from the Summary Info View to view its details.
 The following details are shown:

 IfIndex: Refers to the port number in the switch.

 IfName: The name of the port/interface.

 IfType: The port type.